FavianRajendra/Agritech-stock-and-market-simulation/readme.md

 - **Matplotlib**: For visualizing data, such as the negotiation rounds.

 ## 🌼 How to Run the App
-Simply just clone the repository or go to this link agritech.streamlit.app
+Simply just clone the repository or go to this link agritechapps.streamlit.app